Our Verdict

 Our Analysis and Test Results

 The Giro Empire VR90 is a race-inspired clipless mountain bike shoe with a lightweight and minimalist design that does not compromise on comfort or performance.
-Our Editors' Choice award winner, the Empire VR90 is one of the lightest, stiffest, and most comfortable shoes in our test selection.
-While the Empire VR90 is at home on the racecourse we found it to double easily as road, gravel grinding, or cyclocross shoe and found it to be comfortable enough for everyday use on any length of XC trail ride.
+Our Editors' Choice award winner, the Empire VR90, is one of the lightest, stiffest, and most comfortable shoes in our test selection.
+While the Empire VR90 is at home on the racecourse, we found it to double easily as a road, gravel grinding, or cyclocross shoe and found it to be comfortable enough for everyday use on any length of XC trail ride.
 The styling and minimal foot protection of the Empire VR90 definitely won't make this the first choice of enduro or gravity-oriented riders, but anyone who likes to lay down the power will appreciate the performance of this shoe.

 We found the Empire VR90 to work best with small platform clipless pedals, and also with pedals with no platform like the Shimano XTR M9100 Race.
-We put the Empire VR90 through its paces for countless hours and miles, everything from quick backyard laps, all-day backcountry epics, long road, and gravel rides, even raced them to the podium at the Lost and Found Gravel Grinder and the Downieville Classic All-Mountain World Championships.
+We put the Empire VR90 through its paces for countless hours and miles, everything from quick backyard laps, all-day backcountry epics, long road, and gravel rides, and even raced them to the podium at the Lost and Found Gravel Grinder and the Downieville Classic All-Mountain World Championships.

 Comfort

 Comfort is one of the Empire VR90's strong suits; in fact, it was the most comfortable shoe we tested.
 The glossy synthetic leather uppers look stiff but are quite supple and conform to your feet over the course of your first couple of rides.
 The Supernatural fit customizable footbeds allow you to choose between three sizes of arch support to dial in the fit to your liking.
-There is virtually no padding in this shoe, except the tongue, and around the upper ankle cuff and heel pocket, which keeps the shoe light and molded to your feet.
+There is virtually no padding in this shoe, except the tongue and around the upper ankle cuff and heel pocket, which keeps the shoe light and molded to your feet.
 This model offers little in the way of protection from rock or debris strikes, although a rubber rand and light reinforcement of the toe box offers some protection in that area.

-The regular fit Empire VR90 shoes have a snug fit that works best for people with narrow to average width feet.
+The regular-fit Empire VR90 shoes have a snug fit that works best for people with narrow to average-width feet.
 They also make a High Volume (HV) version for riders with wider feet.

 Traction and Walkability

-The rubber outsole isn't full coverage, and some of the carbon sole is visible and potentially vulnerable to damage if walking on rocks.
+The rubber outsole isn't full coverage, which means that part of the carbon sole is visible and potentially vulnerable to damage if walking on rocks.
 That said, the Vibram rubber is very grippy and provides ample traction on all hard surfaces.
 The large lugs of the outsole also offer bite in soft and muddy conditions and are not prone to holding on to mud or other trail debris.
 The Empire VR90 has little flex in the toe, similar to that of the XC-oriented Sidi Trace 2, and lost points for walkability accordingly, although the grippy rubber outsole still makes for a high level of confidence when the terrain forces you off the bike.

 Power Transfer